-One of the most frequently-asked questions that I received from readers of the blog in writing is “How do I know what I want?
+One of the most frequently asked questions I receive from readers of the blog is, “How do I know what I want?
 How do I know who I need to become?”
-One of the letters I lately received was of a confused gentleman in his mid-twenties, telling me that he’s lost.
+Recently, I received a letter from a confused gentleman in his mid-twenties, expressing that he feels lost.

-I dedicate this piece to those who feel like they haven’t quite figured out what they want.
+I dedicate this piece to those who feel they haven’t quite figured out their desires.